-At times the prophets look to the past, for they were conscious of belonging to a sacred tradition to which they were striving to be faithful.
+If we want to attempt to understand the inspired words of the prophets, it is essential that we attempt to understand the situation of the people whom they were addressing.
+At times the prophets looked to the past, for they were conscious of belonging to a sacred tradition to which they were striving to be faithful.
 At times they refer to the future: the future which their contemporaries were bringing upon themselves, for good or ill, and the future that was assured because of the fidelity of their God, YHWH.
 The key focus of the prophets, however, was not on the past or the future; it was on the present.
 From their communion with God they came to inspired insights into what was to be done or not done if the people were to be open to the grace God was offering them.
+That a certain prophet's words were treasured, copied and handed on is proof that the community recognised the importance of his words.
+If they failed to listen to him at the time, they wanted their children not to repeat the mistake, for they knew that their future depended on their listening to God's word and obeying God's will.

-However, the prophets frequently backed up their words with threats and/or promises.
+The prophets frequently backed up their words with threats and promises.
 Sometimes, as we will see, they judged that things had gone so far as to be irreversible.
 Mostly, however, their predictions were conditional on how the people responded: whether they repented or went on behaving badly while ignoring the prophetic warnings.
 To grasp the way future prediction was understood in the Older Testament we need to examine the ways in which the theologians of that time thought of the interaction between the divine and the human.
 At first glance their approach appears simple.
 God knows everything.
 It follows that God knows ('sees') the future (Isaiah 41:21-24; 44:7,24-26; 45:21; 46:9-10; 48:3-8; 55:10-11), and can reveal the future to his prophets.
 Closer examination reveals that the theological understanding of the relationship between the divine and the human is more subtle.
 The Older Testament theologians looked at reality as taking place on two levels.
 There is the observable arena of human historical events and there is the mysterious, transcendent level of divine purpose and will.
 The second level is the one of ultimate significance and it is constantly influencing the first, but it does not remove the reality of human freedom, the importance of repentance, the necessity of co-operation with grace, and the possibility of sin delaying and even thwarting God's will in the short term.